-The GFSI42 was established in 2000 and aims to standardise food safety elements based on best practice.
+The international body GFSI was established in 2000 and one of its primary aims is to standardise food safety elements based on best practice.
 The GFSI is managed by the industry network The Consumer Goods Forum.

-The GFSI is not a food safety standard but rather a benchmarking tool that can help determine equivalency between food safety schemes.
-A GFSI benchmark standard represents global best practice in food safety management.
+The GFSI has developed international food safety benchmarking requirements.
+These requirements are not a food safety standard but rather a tool that can help determine equivalency between food safety schemes.
+A GFSI benchmarked standard represents global best practice in food safety management.
 A primary producer cannot be certified against the GFSI itself.
 Instead, food safety schemes can be benchmarked to the GFSI standard and may be regarded as equivalent.

-The current version of GFSI benchmarking requirements is version 7.2.
-The GFSI is reviewing the requirements and version 8 is expected to be published in February 2020. it will cover the entire supply chain and include new elements on:
+The current version of GFSI benchmarking requirements is version 2020, released in February 2020.
+It covers the entire supply chain and includes new elements on:

-- food safety culture
+- · food safety culture

 - compulsory testing of the traceability system

 - product development

 - regular site and equipment inspection

 - controls of intakes

 - reviewed scope numbering and definitions in alignment with ISO 22000.